 You just want a bike for the day/weekend so you can explore Austin on your own.
 Lots of folks, including tourists who are visiting for bachelorette parties, local Austin residents who have family in town, or SXSW attendees, want to have their own bike for a weekend.
 You don't necessarily need to have a car in Austin (although you might need a ride share to get from the airport...read more details here), and a bike can be a great way to get around the crowded downtown/East Austin area for a few days.
 If this is you, there are plenty of bike rental options in Austin.

 You're a cyclist and you want to rent a high-quality bicycle in Austin.
 Again, there are some options of you!
 Austin is a city full of excellent cyclists who love training and competing, and there are several high-end cycling shops where you can actually rent by the day, week, or even month.

 We have our own bicycle-sharing system called B-Cycle.
 You can rent a bike from any station around the city, pay for the ride, and return the bike to another station.
 In fact, Austin set a national record for the number of bike check-outs in a single day one year during SXSW!

 No, not yet.

-Lyft bikes hasn't launched in Austin TX yet.
+Lyft bikes haven't launched in Austin, TX, yet.
 However, if you're looking for something similar in Austin, just use B-Cycle.